 Our sitter arrived promptly at 12:00 and the kids immediately took to her.
 She was a happy person who was obviously good with children.
 Within seconds, she had them at ease and the kids had basically forgotten about us, so after a quick handoff with our sitter, we went on our way.

 We just wanted to go for a fun walk that is unique to Dublin; the Poolbeg Lighthouse.
-The uniquely red Poolbeg Lighthouse sits proudly in the heart of Dublin Bay at the end of a 1 mile / 1.7km seawall.
+The uniquely red Poolbeg Lighthouse sits proudly in the heart of Dublin Bay at the end of a seawall.

 This path features some really nice oceanfront scenery with crashing waves, windsurfers, anglers and even a few small beaches.
-All the good scenery along this path is to your right – to your left is the view of a massive power plant.
-It’s a monster, but it won’t bother you much – the good scenery is enough to overpower the bad scenery and you won’t notice it much.
+All the good scenery along this path is to your right, but to your left is the view of a massive power plant.
+It’s a monster, but it won’t bother you much as the good scenery is enough to overpower the bad scenery and you won’t notice it much.

 The seawall is a lot of fun with waves crashing into rocks piled along the side.
 It gets windy out there, so hold onto your hats!
 It’s fun watching the big boats come and go as you walk towards the very photogenic lighthouse.

 We were in Dublin in high season and there were literally people everywhere.
-We were grateful for a few hours away from the crowds, walking at a normal adult’s pace – all thanks to Holiday Sitters.
+We were grateful for a few hours away from the crowds, walking at a normal adult pace.
 When we arrived home, the kids were having a great time sharing their coloring books with their babysitter.
 Our kids were obviously in very good hands.

 Cycling in Phoenix Park